jarun/buku/README.md

 `buku` fetches the title of a bookmarked web page and stores it along with any additional comments and tags.
 You can use your favourite editor to compose and update bookmarks.
 With multiple search options, including regex and a deep scan mode (particularly for URLs), it can find any bookmark instantly.
 Multiple search results can be opened in the browser at once.

-Though a terminal utility, it's possible to add bookmarks to `buku` without touching the terminal!
-Refer to the section on [GUI integration](#gui-integration).
+For GUI integration, refer to the wiki page on [System integration](https://github.com/jarun/Buku/wiki/System-integration).
 If you prefer the terminal, thanks to the [shell completion](#shell-completion) scripts, you don't need to memorize any of the options.
 There's an Easter egg to revisit random forgotten bookmarks too.

-*Buku* is too busy to track you - no history, obsolete records, usage analytics or homing.
+We have one of the best documentation around.
+You can start with the [Examples](#examples). *Buku* is too busy to track you - no history, obsolete records, usage analytics or homing.
+To learn more on how it works or to contribute to the project, please refer to the wiki page on [Operational notes](https://github.com/jarun/Buku/wiki/Operational-notes).

 There are several [projects](#related-projects) based on `buku`, including a browser plug-in.

 PRs are welcome.
 Please visit [#174](https://github.com/jarun/Buku/issues/174) for a list of TODOs.
+Visit the [wiki](https://github.com/jarun/Buku/wiki) for guidelines.

 <p align="center">
 <a href="https://saythanks.io/to/jarun"><img src="https://img.shields.io/badge/say-thanks!-ff69b4.svg" /></a>